Skip to content

 N-day threats are known security flaws, which may or may not have a security patch available.
 The term 1-day or N-day indicates that a delay of one or more (N) days has occurred between the time of disclosure and the moment a system is attacked.
 The goal of vendors, distributors, and administrators is then to patch systems as quickly as possible to avoid N-day attacks.

-A zero-day threat is defined as a vulnerability unknown to the rest of the world; there is no patch and there is no defense.
+A zero-day threat is defined as a vulnerability unknown to the rest of the world; there are no security patches and there is no defense.
 On the flip side, once these vulnerabilities are discovered and a patch is available, it is best described as an N-day vulnerability.
 Everybody knows about it, and there are potential defenses.
 Unlike zero-days, which are fairly rare, N-day threats are more common.

 N-day flaws are highly sought after by attackers because the hard work of uncovering the flaw has already been done.
 Once the vendors admit there is a technical fault and start the process for repair, attackers are able to write and deploy exploits.
 With countless numbers of N-day vulnerabilities out there, entities ranging from small companies to secure government organizations are left exposed.
 Certain industries are even more prone to attack because their systems are difficult to patch and remedy.
 These include organizations that rely on Industrial Control Systems (ICS), such as the manufacturing, infrastructure, and energy sectors.
 Within these industries, patching is difficult due to the slow-moving supply chain and the possibility that multiple vendors link back to the original manufacturer who identified an N-day threat.
 In many cases, the subsequent vendors are not even aware of the vulnerability because the reach of the initial product extends so far.